Stateware/Dav3i/doc/FrontEndArchitecture.md

  * `g_HMSYear` : variable representing the year for which HMS data is desired
  * `g_isSum` : boolean variable that represents whether graph is to be sum or individualized data (true if user wants sum)

+It also includes the function prototypes for the lookup table and ASDS nodes. (defined in section 2.4)

 **lookup_table.js**

 lookup_table.js is a JavaScript module that includes functions to: